You can now buy shoes from DSW while grocery shopping at some Hy-Vee locations - KESQ

 It’s the latest example of retailers adding locations in or near grocery stores to reach consumers where they are shopping the most.
 Last year, Kohl’s piloted an Aldi grocery store inside one of its department stores.

-Shoppers will see the DSW shop, which will be stocked with 3,000 to 4,000 pairs of branded shoes, at the front when they enter a Hy-Vee store.
+Shoppers will see the DSW shop, which will be stocked with 2,500 to 3,000 pairs of branded shoes, at the front when they enter a Hy-Vee store.

 The setup also features a digital wall displaying an additional 100 shoe styles, said Bill Jordan, chief growth officer at Designer Brands.

-Note: Update: DSW had originally told CNN Business it would be stocking 3,000-4,000 shoes in each of its locations inside HyVee stores.
-It has since revised that number to between 2,500 and 3,000 shoes.